svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 ### The importance of tail-recursion

+When writing recursive functions one must be careful not to exhaust all stack.
+It is possible to write recusive functions that evaluate in constant space (not growing linear with number of calls) and these recursive functions are called tail-recursive.

 What tail-recursion and non-tail-recursion looks like is best illustrated by examples.
 The example below implements the `length` function on a list and does so in a non-tail-recursive manner: